squidgy617/BrawlStageModule/custom/st_kingofthehill/HazardSettings.md

 # Hazard Settings

-Nodes must be in the first mdl of Model Data 0 with the following order: Platforms, Sliders, Springs, Cannons, Ladders, Catapults, Warps, Toxins, Conveyors, Waters, Winds, CapturePoints, End
+Nodes must be in the first mdl of Model Data 0 with the following order and names: Platforms, Sliders, Springs, Cannons, Ladders, Catapults, Warps, Toxins, Conveyors, Waters, Winds, CapturePoints, End

 ## Platform